 4.2 LinkedIn and Twitter

 LinkedIn and Twitter are social networking sites that are widely used and recognised by professionals.

 Twitter is an online social networking and microblogging service that enables users to send and read small amounts of information called ‘Tweets’.
 A guide to doing business on Twitter can be found on the Twitter website.
-Like many organisations of interest to firms and practitioners, the Law Society maintains an account, as do key representatives such as the Society's chief executive.

 4.3 Facebook, YouTube and Flickr

-Other well known social networking channels such as Facebook, YouTube and Flickr may only have limited business use as they are more widely recognised as channels for personal use.
+Other well-known social networking channels such as Facebook, YouTube and Flickr may only have limited business use as they are more widely recognised as channels for personal use.